TrueOrthodoxy.Info

 Epistle:

-The Reading is from the Epistle of Saint Paul to the Romans [§ 106].
-Brethren:
+The Reading is from the Acts of the Apostles [§ 13].
+In those days:

 Gospel:

-The Reading is from the Holy Gospel according to Saint Matthew [§ 43].
-The Lord said to His disciples:
+The Reading is from the Holy Gospel according to Saint John [§ 17].
+The Lord said to the Jews having come to Him:

 Fixed Calendar: